hbussular/spring-supermarket/README.md

 </p>

 ## Technology ##
-Following libraries were used during the development of this application:
+The following libraries were used during the development of this application:

 - **Spring Boot** - Server side framework
 - **MySQL** - Database